brianhouse/ART212/next.md

 Poetic sensors:
 - use a ESP on the other side too?
+- split weeks into gathering / representing

+stock:
+- batteries, sound sensors

 /

 What's the right order?
 Maybe sensors first?

 /